Dev-muse/dev-muse/README.md

 Web Developer and Designer
 --------------------------

-I have been learning to code in the web development space for the past 3 years, freelancing and working as a front-end developer.
+I have been in the web development space for the past 5 years, freelancing and working as a front-end developer.
 My passion is to merge elegant functional code with beautiful conversion-centred design to meet business goals in the e-commerce space.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [a.muse@rapidmuse.com](mailto:a.muse@rapidmuse.com)